bespalovdn/asterisk-scala/README.md

 The opensource library written in Scala to integrate your great apps with Asterisk PBX.

-The library provides capabilities to interact with Asterisk through AGI & AMI.
+This library provides capabilities to interact with Asterisk through AGI & AMI.

-This library implements reactive, asynchronous, non-blocking approach in handling the requests.
+This library implements reactive (asynchronous, non-blocking) approach in handling the requests.
+It designed to handle thousands concurrent AGI/AMI requests simultaneously.

 ## Current status: